 A. You will get one copy of your IELTS Life Skills TFR.

 Q. How often can I re-take IELTS or IELTS Life Skills?

 A. If you pass the test, you are not allowed to take the IELTS Life Skills test again in two years.
 However, if you do not pass the test, you can retake it anytime.
 There is no restriction on retaking the test.

 Q. How the band score is assigned for the IELTS Life Skills test takers?

-A. IELTS Life Skills test results does not have any band score.
+A. IELTS Life Skills test results do not have any band score.
 The Test Report Form only gives information whether you passed or failed the test.

-Q. How soon will a test taker gets his IELTS Life Skills results?
+Q. How soon will a test taker get his IELTS Life Skills results?

 A. Test results are normally available within 7 days of the test.

 Q. Do I have to re-register for the test if I fail?